 \mgb{To address this gap, we propose \texttt{D-APDB}, a novel decentralized primal--dual algorithm that incorporates a backtracking mechanism for \emph{local}, agent-specific stepsize selection to solve \eqref{eq:opt}.
 Unlike existing decentralized primal-dual methods that require knowledge of the Lipschitz constants, \texttt{D-APDB} automatically adapts to local smoothness by employing a distributed backtracking step-size search.
 Each agent relies only on first-order oracles associated with its own objective and constraint functions, \sa{without any prior knowledge of Lipschitz constants.
 At each iteration of \texttt{D-APDB}, each agent locally communicates a $n$-dimensional vector one time with the neighboring agents, and the agents across the network collectively implement a max-consensus one time.
-As explained in \cite{kuruzov2024achieving}, max-consensus protocol is well-suited to existing wireless mesh network technologies; more precisely, LoRa~\cite{askhedkar2020hardware,janssen2020lora,kim2016low} enables wide-area coverage at low data rates, which is advantageous for network-wide flooding where each transmission reaches all nodes in one hop but conveys limited information.} We establish $\cO(1/K)$ convergence guarantees for sub-optimality, infeasibility and consensus violation, under standard assumptions on smoothness and on the connectivity of the communication graph.
-To our knowledge, \texttt{D-APDB} is the first distributed method with backtracking that achieves the optimal convergence rate for the class of composite convex optimization problems subject to functional agent-specific convex constraints. \mg{Furthermore, we propose a \sa{variant} of our method, which we call \algz{}, tailored to the setting \sa{with $g_i(\cdot)=0$ for all $i\in\cN$ while agents can still have closed convex functions $\phi_i$ in their local objectives}. \sa{\algz{}} can also achieve $\cO(1/K)$ convergence guarantees for sub-optimality and consensus violation \sa{--to the best our knowledge, this is the first time a rate result is provided for a decentralized method that can handle node-specific closed convex functions without requiring apriori knowledge on Lipschitz constants.}} Finally, we present numerical results for \sa{\algz{} and \alg{} on a distributed $\ell_1$-norm regularized QP and QCQP problems}, illustrating the potential performance gains achievable \sa{with our proposed backtracking framework.}} \paragraph{\textbf{Notation}} \sa{Throughout the text $\norm{\cdot}$ denotes the Euclidean norm and the spectral norm when the argument is a vector and a matrix, respectively.
-Given two sets $A$ and $B$, $A\times B$ denotes the Cartesian product, and $\Pi_{i=1}^MA_i$ denotes the Cartesian product of a collection of sets $\{A_i\}_{i=i}^M$.
-In few places, we abuse the notation $\Pi_{i=1}^M a_i$ to denote the multiplication of a collection of real numbers $\{a_i\}_{i=1}^M\subset\reals$.} \sa{Given a set $S$, let $\ind_{S}(\cdot)$ denotes its indicator function, i.e., $\ind_{S}(x)=0$ if $x\in S$ and is equal to $+\infty$ otherwise.
-For $S\subset\reals^n$, $\cP_{S}(\cdot)$ denoted the Euclidean projection onto $S$; moreover, $d_S:\reals^n\to\reals_+$ denotes the distance function, i.e., $d_S(x)=\norm{x-\cP_S(x)}$.} Given a convex cone $\cK\subseteq \reals^{m}$, let $\cK^*$ denote its dual cone, i.e., $\cK^* \triangleq \{\theta\in \reals^m: \langle \theta, w\rangle \geq 0,\quad \forall w\in\cK\}$. \sa{Given a discrete set $\cS$, $|\cS|$ denotes the cardinality of $\cS$. \mgb{The set $\mathbb{S}^{n_x}_{++}$ denotes the set of $n_x\times n_x$ positive definite matrices.} Throughout the text, we use $\diag(\cdot)$ to construct block-diagonal matrices, i.e., given $G_i\in\reals^{m_i\times n}$ for $i\in\cN$, $G=\diag\left([G_i]_{i\in\cN}\right)$ denotes a block diagonal matrix with diagonal blocks being $G_i$ for $i\in\cN$; hence, $G\in\reals^{m\times n|\cN|}$ where $m=\sum_{i\in\cN}m_i$.} \mgb{We use $I_m$ to denote the $m\times m$ identity matrix,} \mgc{and $\mathbf{1}_m$ to denote the $m$-dimensional vector of ones.}
+As explained in \cite{kuruzov2024achieving}, the max-consensus protocol is well-suited to existing wireless mesh network technologies; more precisely, LoRa~\cite{askhedkar2020hardware,janssen2020lora,kim2016low} enables wide-area coverage at low data rates, which is advantageous for network-wide flooding where each transmission reaches all nodes in one hop but conveys limited information.} We establish $\cO(1/K)$ convergence guarantees for sub-optimality, infeasibility and consensus violation, under standard assumptions on smoothness and on the connectivity of the communication graph.
+To our knowledge, \texttt{D-APDB} is the first distributed method with backtracking that achieves the optimal convergence rate for the class of composite convex optimization problems subject to functional agent-specific convex constraints. \mg{Furthermore, we propose a \sa{variant} of our method, which we call \algz{}, tailored to the setting \sa{with $g_i(\cdot)=0$ for all $i\in\cN$ while agents can still have closed convex functions $\phi_i$ in their local objectives}. \sa{\algz{}} can also achieve $\cO(1/K)$ convergence guarantees for sub-optimality and consensus violation \sa{--to the best of our knowledge, this is the first time a rate result is provided for a decentralized method that can handle node-specific closed convex functions without requiring a priori knowledge on Lipschitz constants.}} Finally, we present numerical results for \sa{\algz{} and \alg{} on a distributed $\ell_1$-norm regularized QP and QCQP problems}, illustrating the potential performance gains achievable \sa{with our proposed backtracking framework.}}